 Vocabulary: Customer service

-To expand the student’s business English vocabulary, work-related words and key expressions will be presented, as well as customer service vocabulary taken from the video for the student to match them with their meanings (glitch, troubleshoot, tech support, etc.).
+To expand the student’s business English vocabulary, work-related words and key expressions will be presented, as well as customer service vocabulary items taken from the video for the student to match with their meanings (glitch, troubleshoot, tech support, etc.).
 The student applies the new vocabulary in exercises where they complete different dialogues between customers and customer service reps.

 Video: Customer service calls in real life